rasika2012/openchoreo/docs/contributors/contributing.md

 make build-installer IMG=<some-registry>/choreo:tag
 ```

+> [!Note]
-NOTE: The makefile target mentioned above generates an 'install.yaml'
+> The makefile target mentioned above generates an 'install.yaml'
 file in the dist directory.
 This file contains all the resources built
 with Kustomize, which are necessary to install this project without
 its dependencies.